 - 40. Scottish Gypsy/Traveller children and young people have the lowest attendance and highest exclusion record of any ethnic group.
-Transition to senior school is also low137. - 41.
-The attainment gap138 between young people from the most/least deprived areas139, and those with Additional Support Needs (ASN)/non ASN persists140. - 42.
-Since 2012, there's been a 24.6% cut141 in resources for pupils with ASN142 and a 16.3% decrease (an all-time low) in ASN staff, whilst numbers of pupils has escalated dramatically143. - 43.
-Research shows LGBT+144, sexist and racist bullying and misogynistic behaviours are prevalent in education settings across Scotland145, as is Islamophobia146.
-During lockdown, 47% of children and young people in Scotland reported seeing/experiencing online bullying147. - 44.
-Since the end of 2021, Scottish schools must embed LGBT-inclusive teaching across the curriculum148.
-Work is underway to replicate this in relation to race149.
+Transition to senior school is also low. - 41.
+The attainment gap between young people from the most/least deprived areas, and those with Additional Support Needs (ASN)/non ASN persists. - 42.
+Since 2012, there's been a 24.6% cut in resources for pupils with ASN and a 16.3% decrease (an all-time low) in ASN staff, whilst numbers of pupils has escalated dramatically. - 43.
+Research shows LGBT+, sexist and racist bullying and misogynistic behaviours are prevalent in education settings across Scotland, as is Islamophobia.
+During lockdown, 47% of children and young people in Scotland reported seeing/experiencing online bullying. - 44.
+Since the end of 2021, Scottish schools must embed LGBT-inclusive teaching across the curriculum.
+Work is underway to replicate this in relation to race.